Ice Cube Net Worth 2021 – How Rich is Ice Cube?

 Ice Cube is a name that needs no introduction.
 The famous American rapper and actor rose to fame in the 1980’s as part of the hip-hop group CIA and later the controversial rap group NWA.
 He’s considered one of the founders of gangster rap.
 As the years went by, he became an icon in the entertainment industry, both as a solo artist and as an actor who’s widely known all around the world.

 Besides being an entertainer, Ice Cube is also an entrepreneur, having started several business ventures of his own.
 With such a huge and constant success, you can bet that the financial part of his life is rising to the standard.
-His net worth is estimated today around the impressive sum of $145 million.
+His net worth is estimated today around the impressive sum of $160 million in 2021.

 Ice Cube was born as O’Shea Jackson Sr. on June 15, 1969 in Baldwin Hills, South Central Los Angeles to Doris, a hospital clerk and custodian and Hosea Jackson, a groundskeeper at UCLA and machinist.
 His parents played an important part during his childhood, guiding him through the delicate and problematic neighborhood where they lived, which weltered in drugs, guns and violence.

 It was in his early teens when he became interested by hip-hop music.
 He would write rap songs in his typewriting class at Los Angeles’ George Washington Preparatory High School.

 When his parents moved him to another high school in the San Fernando Valley, a more stable and afluent area, he started wondering about the violence and drugs that were destroying lives in his initial neighborhood.
 As he saw more and more of his friends getting killed or going to jail, he decided to create a better life for himself.